Glass‑only recycling bins

 The Victorian State Government has mandated the introduction of glass‑only recycling bins by 2027.
 This would require households to use a fourth bin dedicated solely to glass.
 Hume City Council strongly opposes the mandatory rollout of a fourth bin.
 We believe there is a more efficient, affordable, and practical way to improve glass recycling.

-Alongside 34 other Victorian councils, we are advocating for an extended timeframe for introducing any glass‑only recycling service and for prioritising the expansion of the existing Container Deposit Scheme in Victoria.
-The scheme is proven, convenient, and effective at recovering glass and other recyclable materials.
+Alongside 34 other Victorian councils, we are advocating for an extended timeframe for introducing any glass‑only recycling service and for prioritising the expansion of the existing Container Deposit Scheme (CDS) in Victoria.

 What a fourth bin means for households: